aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

         route_map_in: < route-map name >
         local_as: < local BGP ASN >

-    # Enable igmp snooping querier for each SVI/l2vlan x within tenant, by default using IP address of Loopback 0.
+    # Enable igmp snooping querier for each SVI/l2vlan within tenant, by default using IP address of Loopback 0.
+    # When enabled, igmp snooping querier will only be created on l3 device, i.e. uplink_type: p2p.
     igmp_snooping_querier:
        enabled: < true | false >
        source_address: < ipv4_address -> default ip address of Loopback0 >